CDCgov/ixa/docs/book/src/topics/properties.md

 );

 define_multi_property!((Age, InfectionStatus), Person);

-context.index_property::<Person, AgeInfectionStatus>();
 ```

 Use the underlying property names in `define_multi_property!`, not type aliases.
 For a deeper discussion of when to
 create multi-property indexes, see [Indexing](indexing.md).
+Multi-properties are indexed automatically, but their
-Because the components of a multi-property are already
+component properties are not individually indexed unless you index them separately.
+Because the components of a
-required to be properties, multi-properties usually "just work".
+multi-property are already required to be properties, multi-properties usually "just work".

 ## Troubleshooting